 - flank/abdominal pain

 Typically a renal abscess appears as a well defined hypoechoic area within the cortex or in corticomedullary parenchyma.
-It shows internal echoes within and associated diffusely hypoechoic kidney due to acute pyelonephritis may be seen.
+It shows internal echoes within and an associated diffusely hypoechoic kidney due to acute pyelonephritis may be seen.
 Perinephric collection may also be seen.

 CT is currently the most accurate modality for diagnosis and follow-up of renal abscesses1.
 An abscess appears as a well defined mass of low attenuation with a thick, irregular wall or pseudocapsule, which can be better seen on contrast enhanced scans.
 Gas within a low attenuation/cystic mass strongly suggests abscess formation.
 Renal parenchyma around the abscess cavity may appear hypoenhancing in nephrogram phase, and may appear hyperattenuating in delayed images.
 Associated fascial and septal thickening is seen with obliteration of perinephric fat.

 In some cases formation of a discrete abscess is preceded by acute focal lobar nephronia which is a focal inflammation of the kidney without liquefaction.
 It appears as a solid mass.